DIG-Kaust/MLgeoscience/labs/wandb/README.md

 Your experiment will run and logged by Wandb.
 Head over to your Wandb page and check out this experiment and compare with all the other you have previously run.

+## Running a sweep

+Even more interesting, WandDB can help making your hyperparameter search easy and trackable.
+Sometimes when you start a new ML project you quickly end up with a series of hyperparameters to choose, which most often than not you are not really able to select without some trial and error.
+Do not spend time yourself running 10s or 100s of examples, let WandDB do it for you.
+In the webpage, click the Sweep icon,